MangelMaxime/Nacara/docs/content/guide/project-layout.md

 ## The site is the program

-There is no `nacara` binary deciding how your site is built.
+There is no `nacara` binary.
 The engine is a library, your project references it, and `Nacara.run` gives that project a command line:

 ```fsharp
 [<EntryPoint>]
 let main argv = Nacara.run site argv
 ```

-That gives you two things.
-The engine version is a package reference, so the tool and the site cannot drift apart.
-And your configuration is ordinary F#: you can split it across files, share it between sites, generate it, or test it.
+The engine version is a package reference, so the tool and the site cannot drift apart, and your configuration is ordinary F#: split it across files, share it between sites, generate it, or test it.

 ## Where things are resolved from